Once a center of samurai sword-making prowess now making fine blades for everyday use

 The master swordsmith known as Kaneshige (or Kinju) moved to the Seki area sometime in the 14th century and, with Kaneuji, founded the Mino sword-making tradition.
 The blades they crafted were coveted by lords and samurai throughout Japan.

 The tradition lives on, although now the blades are put too much more conventional uses and available for purchase.

-From JR Gifu Station, take the JR Takayama or JR Taita lines to Mino-Ota and change onto the Nagaragawa Railroad.
+From Gifu Station, take the JR Takayama or Taita lines to Mino-Ota and change onto the Nagaragawa Railroad.
 Seki Station is seven stops along the line.

 Since the Mino sword-making tradition was founded in Seki area, this place has been synonymous with blades.
 When Japan embraced modernity in the early Meiji era (1868-1912), however, samurai were banned from carrying swords, and the bottom fell out of the market.
 Artisans diversified into knives, scissors, cutlery, and other tools, for which Seki is still renowned.

 You can catch a glimpse of one of Japan's most respected arts at the Seki Swordsmith Museum, just a few minutes' walk from Nagaragawa Railway Hamono-Kaikanmae Station.